PSA: Clear Your iPhone Cache Every Month

-Your iPhone does so much for you.
+Your iPhone does a lot of work.
 It wakes you up in the morning, handles your texts, lets you browse through your preferred social media apps and allows you to look up any weird, one-off facts you want to know.
-But over time that web browsing starts to clog up your cache, which is why you should make a routine out of clearing it.
+But over time all that web browsing starts to clog up your cache, which is why you should make a routine out of clearing it.

-Regardless of whether you prefer Chrome or Safari or any other browser, your phone gets digitally cluttered over time.
+Whether you do most of your browsing in Chrome, Safari or any other browser, your phone gets digitally cluttered over time.
 Clearing your cache gives your browser a little reset, speeding up your web browsing, whether you're using iOS 15 or the public beta of iOS 16.
 You can also manage your iPhone's storage to help get it running fast again.

 Clearing your cache is like clearing off your browser's countertops.
 Typically, visiting a website requires your phone to download information like photos, banners and other data.
 To help speed up that process, most internet browsers will store some of that data in a cache so it's easier to retrieve.
 It's the same idea as tossing your keys on the kitchen counter because they're easy to pick up the next time you need them.